-One appointed by the Master and Fellows of Christ's College, Cambridge.
+- the Master and Fellows of Christ's College, Cambridge.

-If you wish to contact the Chair of Governors she can be contacted at email@example.com.
+If you wish to contact the Chair of Governors he can be contacted at email@example.com.
 Alternatively you can write to the Chair at the registered office for Giggleswick School at: The Bursary, Giggleswick School, North Yorkshire BD24 0DE.

-Mrs Hancock is Chair of the Finance and Strategy Committee and an ex-officio member of all the Governors’ Committees.
+Mr Thursby is Chair of the Finance and Strategy Committee and an ex-officio member of all the Governors’ Committees.

 Mr Ian Cornelius is Commercial Director of Skipton Building Society as well as being a member of the Group Board, Executive, Retail Credit and Asset & Liability Committees, and Chairman of the Skipton International Limited Board.
 He was previously Commercial Director of Homeloan Management Limited, and held senior roles at Virgin Money, Bradford & Bingley, Capital One and Boots.
 He is also a Non-Executive Director of Incommunities Group Ltd. He lives near Skipton and has a son who recently went on to Manchester University from Giggleswick and a daughter who is currently at Giggleswick School.
 He was appointed a Governor in 2017.

 Mr Cornelius is a member of the Finance & Strategy and Nominations Committees, and is the Chair of the Investment Committee.